About Me

 • 2022 WC final: Argentina 3-3 France (4-2 in pen.)

 • I am from Nanchang, Jiangxi Province in China.
-I’ve also lived in Nanjing, Beijing, Berkeley, Pittsburgh, Houston, New Haven, and Menlo Park.
+I’ve also lived in Nanjing, Beijing, Berkeley, Pittsburgh, Houston, New Haven, Menlo Park, and Sunnyvale.